mulesoft-developers/salesforce-change-data-capture/README.md

 In Anypoint Studio's package explorer open **src/main/resources** open **local.secure.yaml** and update the username, password and token.
 Note that password and token should be encrypted (see video and tutorial above for details).

 8. Add Runtime Configurations for env and secret.key variables.
 Set env to local and set secret.key to be the value used to encrypt your secure property parameters.

+> This tutorial uses standard objects.
+To use change data capture events for custom object follow the same steps except for the streaming channel value.
+For a custom object remove the **c** suffix from the object name.
+So for a Memo__c custom object the streaming channel is **/data/Memo__ChangeEvent**

 ## Contributing